-- · Increase the consequences of injury should entrapment occur; - create new or additional risks that outweigh the entrapment risks addressed (taking account of all the ways in which the MEWP is used including areas where entrapment risks are not present).
+- Increase the consequences of injury should entrapment occur; - MEWP is used including areas where entrapment risks are not present).

 Secondary-guarding solutions can introduce additional risks and may also have implications for the SSoW and rescue planning.
 The User needs to demonstrate that these matters have been adequately considered.
 Those responsible for selecting/specifying MEWPs and secondary-guarding devices need to consider the relative merits of each type of secondary guarding solution for their planned lifting operations, in combination with the primary safety characteristics of the MEWP, to ensure that they are the right machine for the task.